» back to normal layout

 Ehdotus Sampo-portaalien ja -datapalveluiden vakinaistamiseksi from SeCo Research Group on Vimeo.

-The FIN-CLARIAH work is funded by the Academy of Finland as part of the national research infrastructure programme FIRI 2021.
-The first phase of the six year initiative lasts 2022-2023.
+The FIN-CLARIAH work is funded by the Research Council of Finland under the NextGeneration funding programme of the European Union, as part of the national research infrastructure programme FIRI 2021.
+The first phase of the initiative lasted 2022-2023 and the second 2024-2025.

 Contact